LAST UPDATED: April 12, 2021

 The Greenworks 1500 PSI is not just the best affordable pressure washer on the market, but it also boasts premium features like 25- and 40-degree quick connects nozzles.
 You can easily change from light- to medium-duty cleaning tasks with 1,500 PSI of water pressure delivered at 1.2 gallons per minute (GPM).
 It’s capable of getting rid of oil stains, heavy mildew stains, mud, and grime.

-This 17.5-pound machine comes with multiple tips for connectivity, and you can change the spray tips to control the water pressure.
+This 15.72-pound machine comes with multiple tips for connectivity, and you can change the spray tips to control the water pressure.
 The soap applicator supplies you with soap as you clean any surface.
-It draws its power from an electric outlet and features a long 35-foot power cord and a 13-amp universal motor.
+It draws its power from an electric outlet and features a 20-foot-high pressure hose and a 13-amp universal motor.
 You will find it convenient that the washer can be used either vertically or horizontally.

 The flipside to its greatness is that it has no wheels, which makes it hard to clean multiple vehicles.
 In addition, this model wasn’t made for heavy-duty cleaning.
 The spray pressure could be better.
 It also feels cheap with some of the parts starting to fall apart after about two years of extended use.